 A close second, Cairo and its surrounding area contain by far the best ruins of the Old Kingdom; the three most important necropoli from this period—Giza, Saqqara and Dahshur—are all within 40km of the city centre.
 If you’d like to read a little more about The Pyramids at Giza, check out What Ancient Egypt was Known For.

-In addition to these burial sites, there several fantastic museums.
+In addition to these burial sites, there are several fantastic museums.
 Being Egypt’s modern-day capital, Cairo has a lot more to offer than just pyramids and museums; of note, both the Mosque of Muhammad Ali and the Khan el-Khalili bazaar are well worth checking out.
 The capital is served by the Cairo International Airport—the second busiest airport in Africa—and also boasts the Cairo Metro, making it one of the easiest cities to visit on the continent.

 Great Sphinx of Giza